Arctic freeze continues to blast huge swaths of the US with sub-zero temperatures

 It remains to be seen if the show will go on Monday afternoon.
 The weather service expects heavy lake-effect snow to push into upstate New York from Lake Erie, adding to the 1 to 2 feet (30.4 to 60.9 centimeters) of snow already blanketing the region.
 Snow fell at a rate of 2 inches (5 centimeters) per hour.

-Sub-zero wind chills will grip much of the country, plunging to minus 50 degrees Fahrenheit (minus 46 degrees Celsius) in Montana and the Dakotas.
+Sub-zero wind chills will grip much of the country, plunging to 50 degrees below zero in Montana and the Dakotas.

 “It takes a matter of minutes for frostbite to set in,” the South Dakota Department of Public Safety said in a statement Sunday urging people to stay indoors.